University of Leeds Boat Club

-The University of Leeds Boat Club (UoLBC) is the rowing club for students at the University of Leeds, West Yorkshire, England.
-The boat club is one of the Leeds Gryphons teams, working to develop top-class sports clubs at the University.
-The club races in green, burgundy and white colours representing those of the University of Leeds.
+The University of Leeds Boat Club (UOLBC) is the rowing club for students at the University of Leeds, West Yorkshire, England.
+The club races in green, burgundy and white colours representing those of the University of Leeds and is affiliated to British Rowing.
+The club owns and maintains a variety of different rowing and sculling boats of different classes.

 History

-The club was founded in 1919.
+The club was founded in 1919 and members were able to initially use the facilities of the Bradford Amateur Rowing Club.

+During the 1920s and early 1930s the boathouse was located at Rodley on the bank of the Leeds and Liverpool Canal.
+Another boathouse which was built in 1921 in the village of Calverley was used by the students.

+In 1937 the club moved to a new boathouse at Swillington, Woodlesford on the Aire.

 Having occupied a variety of buildings throughout the area, the current water base is located in Leeds following the completion of a new boat house which opened in September 2014 next to Thwaite Mills in Stourton.
-It is the new home of Leeds University Boat Club and Leeds Rowing Club.
 Land training takes place in Leeds University's sport complex on the main campus in Leeds.

-The club owns and maintains a variety of different rowing and sculling boats of different classes.
-In 2008 a Hudson Shark 8+ was donated to the club by the father of a student in the 1st VIII.
-The boat was named Dr. Sue Jacklin, in recognition of her ongoing assistance in securing funding for the club.